jake-knerr/cogent/README.md

 No children or attributes may be set in the constructor, which is consistent with the behavior of `document.createElement()`.
 This would preclude a `props` sent to the constructor, which is convenient.

 Also, custom elements require tracking when the component mounts or when properties change, etc. Render becomes indeterminate.
-Also, custom elements create pressure to reflect properties to attributes.
+Also, custom elements put pressure on developers to reflect properties to attributes to be compliant with the standard.